jamienowman-glitch/engine/docs/infra/VECTOR_EXPLORER_DEV_RUN.md

 ```
 - The chat server aggregates the vector explorer routes: `/vector-explorer/ingest`, `/vector-explorer/scene`.
 - Bind `--host 0.0.0.0` to reach from LAN; choose any `--port` (8000 used here).
+- Dependencies: ensure `google-cloud-aiplatform` and `python-multipart` are installed (included in requirements.txt).

 ## Required env vars
 - `TENANT_ID` (e.g., `t_northstar-dev`)